kmandalas/webclient-showcase/README.md

 Business requirement

 > Given the number of a user in [E.164](https://en.wikipedia.org/wiki/E.164) format:
-> 1. fetch customer data from customer-service and in parallel validate the number status using the number-information service
+> 1. fetch customer data from **customer-service** and in parallel validate the number status using the **number-information** service
 > 2. produce an OTP pin and save it in the DB
-> 3. invoke the notification-service to deliver it
+> 3. invoke the **notification-service** to deliver it
 > 4. return response

 Solution

 First of all, we see that we need to communicate with 1 internal microservice (service-to-service communication) and with 2 external (remote) services.

-As already mentioned we choose to go with `@LoadBalanced WebClient`, therefore we you need to have a loadbalancer implementation in the classpath.
+As already mentioned we choose to go with `@LoadBalanced WebClient`, therefore we you need to have a *loadbalancer* implementation in the classpath.
 In our case we have added the `org.springframework.cloud:spring-cloud-loadbalancer` dependency to the project.
-Then, `ReactiveLoadBalancer` will be used underneath.
-Alternatively, this functionality will also work with `spring-cloud-starter-netflix-ribbon`, but the request will be then handled by a non-reactive `LoadBalancerClient` under the hood.Additionally, `spring-cloud-starter-netflix-ribbon` is already in maintenance mode, so it is not recommended for new projects [[10]](https://cloud.spring.io/spring-cloud-static/spring-cloud-commons/2.1.6.RELEASE/multi/multi__spring_cloud_commons_common_abstractions.html#_spring_webclient_as_a_load_balancer_client)
+This way, a `ReactiveLoadBalancer` will be used under the hood.
+Alternatively, this functionality could also work with `spring-cloud-starter-netflix-ribbon`, but the request would then be handled by a non-reactive `LoadBalancerClient`.
+Additionally, `spring-cloud-starter-netflix-ribbon` is already in maintenance mode, so it is not recommended for new projects [[10]](https://cloud.spring.io/spring-cloud-static/spring-cloud-commons/2.1.6.RELEASE/multi/multi__spring_cloud_commons_common_abstractions.html#_spring_webclient_as_a_load_balancer_client)

-One more thing we need, is to disable Ribbon in the application properties of our services:
+One more thing we need, is to disable *Ribbon* in the application properties of our services:
 ```
 spring:
     loadbalancer: